 External Engagements

-We cooperate with the health services, not least the Skåne University Hospital and Region Skåne, the joint public health services in Skåne (Scania).
+We cooperate with the health services, especially the Skåne University Hospital and Region Skåne, the joint public health services in Skåne (Scania).
 It’s our belief that collaboration with former students, as well as with associations for patients and their families, will help us focus on the right issues.
 Offering new perspectives, the Medical Humanities provide fresh opportunities to solve problems in healthcare.

 Are you a colleague or student, or a possible external partner, keen to join us in shaping activities at our Centre?
 Send an e-mail to Asa [dot] Thormahlen [at] med [dot] lu [dot] se (Asa[dot]Thormahlen[at]med[dot]lu[dot]se)